faenrandir/a_careful_examination/documents/why_examine/why_should_examine_evidence.md

 ### Damage to ego

-Investigating the truth-claims of the Church my require self-negation of one's own ego in these ways:
+Investigating the truth-claims of the Church may require self-negation of one's own ego in these ways:

 * The mere act of investigation may imply that the spiritual experiences a person had are insufficient or their faith is somehow lacking.
 * If investigating were to result in a loss or damage to faith, then a person might have to admit: